-A majority of the Board are "independent" as defined by the rules of the NYSE and the Corporate Governance Guidelines adopted by the Board.
-The criteria adopted by the Board to assist it in making determinations regarding the independence of its members, summarized below, are consistent with the NYSE listing standards regarding director independence.
-To be considered independent, the Board has to determine that a director does not have a material relationship with Keysight or its subsidiaries (either directly or as a partner, stockholder or officer of an organization that has a relationship with Keysight or its subsidiaries.
+The majority of the Board is "independent" as defined by the rules of the NYSE and the Corporate Governance Guidelines adopted by the Board.
+The criteria adopted by the Board to assist it in making determinations regarding the independence of its members are consistent with the NYSE listing standards regarding director independence.
+To be considered independent, the Board has to determine that a director does not have a material relationship with Keysight or its subsidiaries (either directly or as a partner, stockholder or officer of an organization that has a relationship with Keysight or its subsidiaries).
+In assessing independence, the Board considers all relevant facts and circumstances.
 In particular, when assessing the materiality of a director's relationship with Keysight or its subsidiaries, the Board considers the issue not just from the standpoint of the director, but also from that of the persons or organizations with which the director has an affiliation.
-A director is not considered independent if: